mikkelme/Simula_SummerProject/README.md

          alt=""
          style="width:80%">
     <h5 align="center">
     Fig.2 - Example of default 2D brain geometry.
-The orange region represents the Stokes domain and the green region the Darcy domain.
-The black line dividing the stokes and the darcy domain represent the interface.
+The orange region represents the Stokes domain $\Omega_S$ and the green region the Darcy domain $\Omega_D$.
+The black line dividing the stokes and the darcy domain represent the interface $\Gamma$.
+In addition we have grouped and named the boundaries for later reference.
+For the stokes domain we have the outer surface $\Lambda_S$ and the left and right boundaries $\Gamma_S$.
+For the Darcy domain all boundaries expect the interface is grouped as $\Gamma_D$.
     </h5>
 </p>